Spring, Texas: Northwoods Catholic School

 In 2003 it had 200 students.
 By that year its permanent facility opened; it had a price tag of $6 million.
 In 2004 it had 250 students.
 In 2005 academic dean Susan Horne became the principal, and the previous principal, Joe Noonan, became Northwood's executive director.
 In 2010 it had about 230 students, with about 40% of them originating from The Woodlands.
 The building's first floor had 44000 sqft of space.
-Its 22000 sqft second floor, with offices, computer and science labs, and a library, was blessed on August 13, 2010, and opened on August 18 of that year.
+Its 22000 sqft second floor, with offices, computer and science labs, and a library, was blessed on August 13, 2010, and opened on August 18.
 It was built in three months.

-In the 2015–2016 school year, the school's final year of operation, it had 268 students; it was projected to have 160 students for the following school year.
-The school announced on May 4, 2016, that it was closing, and a shrinking budget and declining enrollment were cited as reasons.
+In the 2015–16 school year, the school's final year of operation, it had 268 students; it was projected to have 160 for the following year.
+The school announced on May 4, 2016, that it was closing because of a shrinking budget and declining enrollment.
 It closed on June 30, 2016.
-An area developer who was buying land from the school got into a legal dispute with the owner of the land and with a Catholic priest.
+An area developer who was buying land from the school got into a legal dispute with the landowner and a Catholic priest.

 Community colleges

-Lone Star College System (formerly the North Harris Montgomery Community College District) serves the areas of Spring ISD, Klein ISD, and Conroe ISD, and therefore the entire Spring area.
-Areas in Cy-Fair ISD (and therefore Lakes on Eldridge) are located in Lone Star College.
-Residents of Spring ISD and two other K–12 school districts voted to create the North Harris County College.
-The community college district began operations in the northern hemisphere fall of 1973.
+Lone Star College System (formerly the North Harris Montgomery Community College District) serves Spring ISD, Klein ISD, and Conroe ISD, and therefore the entire Spring area.
+Areas in Cy-Fair ISD (and therefore Lakes on Eldridge) are in Lone Star College.
+Spring ISD residents and two other K–12 school districts voted to create North Harris County College.
+The community college district began operations in 1973.

 Public libraries

 Harris County Public Library (HCPL) operates several library branches.

-HCPL operates the Baldwin Boettcher Branch Library at Mercer Park at 22248 Aldine Westfield Road, south of the Spring CDP.Staff.
-"Nice and steady ."
-Houston Chronicle.
-Thursday May 24, 2007.
-ThisWeek 4.
-Retrieved December 9, 2011.
-"Baldwin Boettcher Branch Library in Spring" The 10,137 sqft branch opened in 1986.
+HCPL operates the Baldwin Boettcher Branch Library at Mercer Park at 22248 Aldine Westfield Road, south of the Spring CDP.
+The 10,137 sqft branch opened in 1986.
 It was constructed on donated land.
 It was named after Baldwin Boettcher, a German settler.
 His descendants deeded the homestead to Harris County.
 The plans stated that the Boettcher staff would assist the Mercer Park staff in finding any botanical reference books that they or the public need.

-The Barbara Bush Branch Library at Cypress Creek is located in at 6817 Cypresswood Drive in an area with a Spring address west of the Spring CDP.
-The 32000 sqft branch originally opened in June 1976.
-The Library was upgraded and expanded in 2002.
-Construction of the current library began in the northern hemisphere summer of 2000.
+The Barbara Bush Branch Library at Cypress Creek is at 6817 Cypresswood Drive in an area with a Spring address west of the Spring CDP.
+The 32000 sqft branch opened in 1976 and was upgraded and expanded in 2002.
+Construction of the current library began in the summer of 2000.
 The current branch was anticipated to house over 120,000 books and materials, making it twice as large as the previous branch.
 Jesse Sendejas of the Houston Chronicle said there was "a need to provide a more spacious and accommodating facility to Spring and its surrounding areas.
 That was apparent when county voters approved a $15 million bond for library improvements in November 1997."